Miss Portia Owusu

 - Thesis title:

-- Spectres from the Past: the Politics of Memory and Slavery in contemporary Ghanaian, Nigerian and African-American literature
+- Spectres from the Past: The Politics of 'History', Memory and Slavery in West African and African-American Literature.

 I was born in Ghana but grew up in the UK, with some of my education in the States.
 I feel privileged to have had these experiences for my encounters with different cultures and traditions have impacted on and shaped my personal and academic interests.
 Upon completing my BA in English and American Literature, a programme which included an exchange year at the University of Kansas, I headed to the University of York.